Welcome to the home pages of the Experimental Micromechanical Characterisation Research Group, including Dr Ben Britton and team.

 We are based both within the Microstructure Grouping in the Department of Materials, at UBC, Vancouver; and we are based in Engineering Alloys Theme in the Department of Materials, at Imperial College London.

-The Department at Imperial hosts a large range of sophisticated experimental kit that we use regularly.
+At UBC, we are developing new microstructural characterization methods often using a plasma focused ion beam scanning electron microscope (pFIB-SEM), and the Department at Imperial hosts a large range of sophisticated experimental kit that we use regularly.
 We also develop and maintain a number of software analysis tools that aid our experimental understanding of real alloy performance.

 Why Micromechanical Characterisation?